Rarotonga rises up from the Pacific in volcanic peaks, a dark green island surrounded by a clear, turquoise lagoon.

 The Cook Islands are a popular destination for New Zealanders who want to visit an unspoilt, island paradise.
+People come here for a tropical wedding, for a blissfully warm break from winter at home, or at any time just to enjoy the beauty and warmth of the Cook Islands, the people, culture, and environment.
 It feels like an easy step from home, because of the close ties between the countries, and the shared language and currency.
-It’s a great place to relax- the crystal clear waters of the lagoon are safe for children and good for snorkeling.
-You can head out over the reef to dive, try deep-sea fishing or surf if you’re game.
-There are lots of activities inland too- you can take guided walks or hike across the island, explore the interior by jeep or quad bike, go horse-riding or visit a cultural centre.
+It’s a great place to relax - the clear waters of the lagoon are safe for children and great for snorkelling.
+You can head out over the reef to dive, try deep-sea fishing, or surf, if you’re game.
+There are lots of activities inland too - you can take guided walks or hike across the island, explore the interior by jeep or quad bike, go horse-riding or visit a cultural centre.
 There’s shopping, restaurants, bars and night clubs, in a laid-back, small-scale way.
-It’s easy to get a Cook Islands drivers licence (just pay your money) and then hire a scooter or car to get about with.
-Or there’s the bus, which travels on the hour clockwise, with another going anti-clockwise.
-People come here for a tropical wedding, for a blissfully warm break from winter at home, or at any time just to enjoy the beauty and warmth of the Cook Islands, the people, culture, and environment.
+In Avarua, the biggest town, you’ll find art galleries, the main market, and some small museums.

 “Kia orana!” is the greeting in the Cook Islands, meaning “may you live on”, and the greeting feels warm and genuine, a natural thing to say in this laid-back and friendly place.
 “Meitaki” means “thank you”, and you can get by for a week with those words and a smile, since everyone can speak English.